 As I posted in a separate thread about the SAFE symposium (see COPA participation in SAFE GA pilot training reform symposium), John King presented some counter-intuitive solutions to create a sea-change in the culture of aviation.

-One applies to Cirrus pilots: Ban low-speed flying "phobia"
+One applies to COPA Pilots: Ban low-speed flying "phobia"

 As COPA members have discussed for years, Cirrus instructors have

-often taught Cirrus pilots to land too fast.
+often taught COPA Pilots to land too fast.
 The fear of tail strikes

 seems to have put the fear of landing too slow in way too many pilots.